ARM-software/SDS-Framework/documentation/utilities.md

 #### Audio WAV

-Convert `.sds` file to audio WAV format.
-It takes recorded data and appends required wave file header, derived from the parameters in the metadata file.
+The `audio_wav` mode converts raw microphone data from `.sds` files into a standard RIFF/WAV file using linear PCM encoding.
+The conversion process involves appending a WAV header, generated from parameters specified in the associated metadata `.yml` file, to the raw audio data extracted from the `.sds` stream.
+The metadata defines essential audio parameters such as channel configuration (mono or stereo), sample rate (frame rate), and sample width (bit depth).

 ```txt
 usage: sds-convert.py audio_wav [-h] -i <input_file> [<input_file> ...] -o <output_file> [-y <yaml_file> [<yaml_file> ...]]